 A word from the teacher: We are excited to offer this new course geared toward those that want to dive into the design and tech part of theatre.
 This is a wonderful way to connect with theatre and Robinson Drama productions off-stage!
-This is a prerequisite for the Advanced Drama course and may be taken the same year as Theatre Arts Appreciation or Musical Theatre Appreciation.
+May be taken the same year as Theatre Arts Appreciation or Musical Theatre Appreciation.